yiisoft/docs/guide/en/start/hello.md

 Note that in the above code, the `message` parameter is HTML-encoded before being printed.
-This is necessary as the parameter comes from an end user, making it vulnerable to [cross-site scripting (XSS) attacks](http://en.wikipedia.org/wiki/Cross-site_scripting) by embedding malicious JavaScript code in the parameter.
+This is necessary as the parameter comes from an end user, making it vulnerable to [cross-site scripting (XSS) attacks](http://en.wikipedia.org/wiki/Cross-site_scripting) by embedding malicious JavaScript in the parameter.

 Naturally, you may put more content in the `say` view.
 The content can consist of HTML tags, plain text, and even PHP statements.
 In fact, the `say` view is a PHP script that is executed by the view service.